 If we are for the Queen [Victoria] we are not for her subjects.
 The throne represents the power of caste – class rule.
 Round the throne gather the unwholesome parasites who cling to the system which lends itself to their disordered condition.
 The toady who crawls through the mire of self-abasement to enable him to bask in the smile of royalty is the victim of a diseased organism.And yet Sinn Féin dragged themselves through a swamp of slime to bask in Chuck’s smile.
-The Communist Party of Ireland hailed them as brave for doing so and putting politics aside,(2) whilst simultaneously speaking out both sides of their mouths and expressing their solidarity with those arrested.
-(3) Lost in the discussion is any sense of what the royals are.
+Lost in the discussion is any sense of what the royals are.
 And there is likely to be less discussion of it, or at least what happens will be curtailed even more.
-The British state brought forward the implementation of new police powers and demonstrators were arrested before they even got to demonstrate.(4) Sinn Féin instead of standing by these republican protestors was stuffing itself on the metaphorical and literal gravy train of the pomp and pageantry of the day.
+The British state brought forward the implementation of new police powers and demonstrators were arrested before they even got to demonstrate.(2) Sinn Féin instead of standing by these republican protestors was stuffing itself on the metaphorical and literal gravy train of the pomp and pageantry of the day.
 A pageant with all the precision, show and ideological message and propaganda worthy of a Nuremberg rally in other times, without the classy uniforms designed by Hugo Boss, of course.

 New thought crime legislation is in place and in the south of Ireland it has passed the first stage in the Dáil and is now being discussed at the Seanad with all its provisions for thought crime.
 People can be arrested for having material on their computer that could be used for incitement to hatred.
 What hatred is, is not specified.
 Could calling for the abolition of the British monarchy be a hate crime?
 Yes, it could.
 In the modern world of identity politics Loyalists and even British royalists include the parasites within the world vision, their cosmo-vision as trendy types like to say when talking of the “exotic” cultures they pretend to value.
 Joking about a French or even Cromwellian solution to the monarchy could be construed as such, though my personal real preference is for them to be given jobs at Sainsbury’s as Arthur Scargill once suggested.